radelmann/my-mcp-server/README.md

   team: string    // Team name (e.g., "EComm LTV")
 }
 ```
+Example prompts:
+- "Show tickets for EComm LTV in STK Sprint 253"
+- "List all EComm Demand tickets in the current sprint"
+- "What's in Sprint 254 for the Stock team?"

 ### Confluence Tools

 #### `test_confluence_connection`
 Tests the connection to Confluence.

+Example prompts:
+- "Test the Confluence connection"
+- "Check if Confluence is working"
+- "Verify Confluence credentials"

 #### `get_confluence_page`
 Retrieves a Confluence page by its ID.